rouzinho/Self-Organizing-Maps/OpenFrameWorks/README.md

 This is an implementation of the SOM for the C++ framework openFrameWorks.
-The datas used are simple RGB Vectors (0-255,0-255,0-255).
+I have implemented 2  kind of datas, simple RGB Vectors (0-255,0-255,0-255) or 2D points (it helps visualize the evolution of the network).